 - A Smart Plan Makes All the Difference: A smooth move starts weeks in advance.
 Decluttering before you pack, creating a moving checklist, and maintaining clear communication with your moving crew are the keys to a seamless and organized moving day.

-What Exactly Is a Short-Distance Move?
+So, What’s Considered a Short-Distance Move?

 So, you’re planning a move.
 One of the first things you’ll need to figure out is what kind of move it is.
 You’ll often hear the terms “short-distance move” and “local move” used interchangeably, and for good reason—they generally mean the same thing.
 At its core, a short-distance move is a relocation that keeps you within the same city or general metropolitan area.
 Think moving from one neighborhood to another, or even to a town just a short drive away.